(586) 243-4140

 • Handles reckless driving, DWLS, fleeing and eluding, and moving violation causing death cases

-• For civil infraction tickets, can often appear in court on your behalf so you don't miss work
+• For civil infraction tickets, can often appear in court on your behalf so you do not miss work

 Frequently Asked Questions